Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Discussion

 \paragraph{Withdrawals were mostly assigned to Bronze} Of the 41 withdrawals, 40 had been assigned to use Bronze.
 Eight withdrew within 20 minutes of signing up, suggesting they did not make a serious attempt before switching.
 When withdrawing, 24 students reported that they felt the non-GC version would be easier, perhaps because the GC version required completing an additional part of the assignment.
 Six said they didn't understand GC well enough or that it was poorly documented.
 Eleven students gave no explanation.

 We suspect the withdrawal rate would have been lower if we could have convinced participants that they were likely to spend the same amount of time total regardless of which condition they picked.
+Of course, this approach may not be practical in situations where the expected times are not yet known.
 Future experiments could provide incentives that depend on time spent; our design incentivized unbiased time reporting.

 \paragraph{Encouraging adoption of safer languages by reducing stress} The apparent decrease over time in how much students like Rust (\cref{fig:amount.liked.Rust}) suggests that if one wants to encourage Rust adoption, changes to the assignment design are needed.
 It would appear that the \Aliasing task had the largest influence on (dis)liking Rust.